katy-the-kat/discord-vps-creator/README.md

 - Python 3.10 is insatlled on your Linux machine.
 (You can run `sudo apt install python3 python3-pip` to download Python)

 **How to use**:
-- Download the latest `.py` file from our [Latest Releases](https://github.com/Is-a-space/discord-vps-creator/releases/)
+- Download the latest `.py` and `Dockerfile1` and `Dockerfile2` file from our [Latest Releases](https://github.com/Is-a-space/discord-vps-creator/releases/)
+- Compile the images using `docker build -t ubuntu-22.04-with-tmate -f Dockerfile1 . && docker build -t debian-with-tmate -f Dockerfile2 .` and wait for it to be done
-- Edit .env.example and paste the token where it says `TOKEN=`.
+- Edit .py file and paste the token where it says `TOKEN=`.
 You can get your bots token from [here](https://discord.dev).
 Edit the specified resources (if you want) to adjust how much resources are allocated per VPS.
 - Rename the file from `.env.example` to `.env`
 - Run the file by using `python3 main.py` or `python main.py` or `py main.py`